sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-02.md

 #### Update Chat Service

 We can now update our Chat Service to store the messages generated between users and agents.
 In this step, we will add a new function that first calls the Cosmos DB service to get a Session object from our database.
 The Session object is part of an object hierarchy that defines the conversations between users and agents.
 A session has a name and also an array of messages for that conversation topic.

-You can view this hierarchy by navigating to its definition stored in **/Models/Chat/Session.cs**
+Let's view the data model for our chat session object.

+1. In VS Code, navigate to the **\Models\Chat** folder.
+1. Open the **Session.cs** class.

 With a reference to the current session returned from the CosmosDBService, this function then calls our newly implemented function to update the messages within the session object with any new or updated messages.
 Typically, this would include a single user prompt, followed by one or more responses from the agents.

-To begin, navigate to the **/Services** folder and open the **ChatService.cs** class.
+1. To begin, navigate to the **\Services** folder and open the **ChatService.cs** class.

-Paste the the below code within the class
+1. Paste the the below code within the class

 ```csharp
 /// <summary>